 Overview

-The Australian Government is extremely concerned by the ongoing violence which has caused the deaths of thousands of people, displacement of millions and has had a profound humanitarian impact in Sudan and across the region.
+The Australian Government is extremely concerned by the violence which has caused the deaths of thousands of people, displacement of millions and has had a profound humanitarian impact in Sudan and across the region.

+Australia condemns reports of systematic and ongoing violence against civilians in Sudan.
 Deliberate targeting of civilians, ethnically motivated mass killings, conflict-related sexual violence, starvation as a method of warfare and obstruction of humanitarian access are abhorrent violations of international humanitarian law.
 Such acts, if substantiated, constitute war crimes and crimes against humanity under international law.

-Australia continues to call on all parties to the conflict to return to negotiations, enable safe access for humanitarian supplies and workers, and make progress towards civilian-led democratic governance.
+Australia continues to call on all parties to the conflict to return to negotiations, enable safe access for humanitarian supplies and workers and make progress towards civilian-led democratic governance.

-Australia has provided more than $60million in humanitarian assistance to the crisis in Sudan since the outbreak of this conflict in April 2023.
+Australia has provided more than $60 million in humanitarian assistance to the crisis in Sudan since the outbreak of this conflict in April 2023.

 Media releases and statements